 These social workers are professionally qualified at the autonomous practice level to provide direct diagnostic, preventive, and treatment services that may include psychotherapy and counseling for mental disorders, substance abuse, marriage and family dysfunction, and problems caused by social and psychological stress or health impairment.
 Regulated by the Virginia Board of Social Work.

-Education/training: MSW or DSW; supervised experience in a treatment setting Where found: Local social service agencies, hospitals (both regular and psychiatric), residential treatment centers, group homes, community services boards, and private outpatient mental health and substance abuse clinics
+Education/training: MSW or DSW; supervised experience in a treatment setting treatment centers, group homes, community services boards, and private outpatient mental health and substance abuse clinics